 Please note, the data featured above is from the 2015 Annual Survey.
 The latest data is available in the 2016 Annual Impact Investor Survey, and will be updated here, soon.

-While some investors have been making impact investments for years or even decades, in recent years there has emerged a new collaborative international effort to foster the development of a high- functioning market that supports impact investing.
-While this market is still relatively new, investors are overall optimistic about its development and expect increased scale and efficiency in the future.
+While some investors have been making impact investments for years or even decades, in recent years there has emerged a new collaborative international effort to accelerate the development of a high- functioning market that supports impact investing.
+While this market is still relatively new, investors are optimistic overall about its development and expect increased scale and efficiency in the future.

 Impact investors generally recognize broad progress across key indicators of market growth...